-The SUNY UWI Center for Leadership and Sustainable Development and the SUNY Global Health Institute hosted a joint session between the SUNY-UWI Health Research Consortium and the SUNY Global Health Institute on Friday, December 11, 2020.
+April 16, 2021: The SUNY UWI Center for Leadership and Sustainable Development and the SUNY Global Health Institute extended a broad invitation to interested stakeholders to attend the 2nd joint session of the SUNY-UWI Health Research Consortium and the SUNY Global Health Institute held on Friday, April 16, 2021 via Zoom conference forum from 9:30 am - 12:30 pm EST.

-The workshop was open to all SUNY and UWI campus sectors and to institutions with academic programs or research in global health and related areas.
-Program directors, faculty, department chairs, global affairs offices and more are welcome.
-This workshop reflects the ongoing efforts of the SUNY-UWI Health Research Consortium to plan and implement a clinical and translational research environment that is based at the UWI Mona Campus in Jamaica and includes the UWI campus network and contributing territories across the Caribbean region.
+The workshop was open to all SUNY and UWI campus sectors and to collaborating institutions with academic programs or research in global health and related areas.
+Program directors, faculty, department chairs, global affairs offices and more were in attendance.
+The workshop reflects the SUNY-UWI Health Research Consortium efforts to plan and implement a clinical and translational research environment based at the UWI Mona Campus in Jamaica and includes the UWI campus network and contributing territories across the Caribbean region.
+Initial emphasis has been focused on emerging infectious diseases, an effort that led to a Global Infectious Diseases Research Training Program funded by the Fogarty International Center at the National Institutes of Health.
+Additional progress in the area of emerging infectious diseases, including COVID-19, has been complemented by recent Consortium developments in non-communicable diseases research including, cardiovascular, renal, hepatic disease; diabetes mellitus and behavioral health.

 The Buffalo News reported on how medical professionals view the COVID-19 vaccines and quoted Dr. Raymond Cha, clinical associate professor in the School of Pharmacy and Pharmaceutical Sciences, who pointed out that while it’s too early to say there are absolutely no long-term side effects said “We’re continuing to improve how we’re creating the final product of the vaccines,” he said.
 “We may not be perfect, but it continues to get better.”
 The story also quoted Dr. Manoj Mammen, associate professor of medicine in the Jacobs School of Medicine and Biomedical Sciences who said that regarding the vaccine data, “Every time there was a report, I looked into it, I asked my colleagues about it, and it seemed like it was all clarified.”
 He added that getting vaccinated is an important social responsibility.